ginsm/forgotten-graves/README.md

 ![Forgotten Graves Settings Window](docs/screenshots/ConfigScreen.png)

+If you have any issues with the mod or a feature request, please use the [issue tracker](https://github.com/ginsm/forgotten-graves/issues).
+Thank you! :)

 ## Disclaimer

-I'm mostly working on this mod for my own server's personal use, and I'm new to modding, so I cannot promise that all requested functionality will be added (i.e. compatibility with ___ mod).. but I'll still see what I can do with time.
+I'm mostly working on this mod for my own server's personal use, and I'm new to modding, so I cannot promise that all requested functionality will be added (i.e. compatibility with ___ mod).

-With that being said, if you have any issues with the mod or a feature request, please use the [issue tracker](https://github.com/ginsm/forgotten-graves/issues).
-Thank you! :)

 ## Credits